No Way to Treat a Lady (album): Singles

-The second single "Ain't No Way to Treat a Lady" - which was "written by the talented Harriet Schock, a fine singer in her own right, [and] really struck a nerve with many listeners" - debuted on the Billboard Hot 100 dated August 9, 1975, rising as high as number 8 in its 16 week chart tenure.
-After debuting on the Easy Listening Top 40 dated August 23, "Ain't No Way..." would become the seventh of Reddy's eight number 1 Easy Listening hits, with a chart tenure of 11 weeks.
-On the Canadian hit parade as ranked by RPM, "Ain't No Way..." rose as high as #2 making it Reddy's highest charting Canadian hit after "I am Woman" and "Delta Dawn", both of which reached the #1 position on the RPM chart (from which "Ain't No Way..." was kept first by "Third Rate Romance" by the Amazing Rhythm Aces and then by "I'm Sorry" by John Denver).
-"Ain't No Way..." was also a hit (#12) in New Zealand and became Reddy's final chart item in her native Australia at #94.
+The second single "Ain't No Way to Treat a Lady" – which was "written by the talented Harriet Schock, a fine singer in her own right, [and] really struck a nerve with many listeners" – debuted on the Billboard Hot 100 dated 9 August 1975, rising as high as number 8 in its 16 week chart tenure.
+After debuting on the Easy Listening Top 40 dated 23 August, "Ain't No Way..." would become the seventh of Reddy's eight number 1 Easy Listening hits, with a chart tenure of 11 weeks.
+On the Canadian hit parade as ranked by RPM, "Ain't No Way..." rose as high as number 2, making it Reddy's highest-charting Canadian hit after "I am Woman" and "Delta Dawn", both of which reached the number 1 position on the RPM chart (from which "Ain't No Way..." was kept first by "Third Rate Romance" by the Amazing Rhythm Aces and then by "I'm Sorry" by John Denver).
+"Ain't No Way..." was also a hit (number 12) in New Zealand and became Reddy's final chart item in her native Australia at number 94.
 The song also earned Reddy her final Grammy nomination, in the category of Best Pop Vocal Performance, Female (the category would be won by Janis Ian for "At Seventeen").

-No Way to Treat a Lady became Reddy's first album to yield a third single release when "Somewhere in the Night" was issued November 17, 1975 to debut November 29 on the Easy Listening Top 40 where its tenure was 14-weeks with a number 2 peak.
-Debuting on the Hot 100 of December 6, "Somewhere in the Night" would peak at number 19 in a 14-week tenure.
-No Way to Treat a Lady would be Reddy's last album to yield more than one Top 40 hit.
+No Way to Treat a Lady became Reddy's first album to yield a third single release when "Somewhere in the Night" was issued on 17 November 1975, to debut 29 November on the Easy Listening Top 40, where its tenure was 14-weeks with a number 2 peak.
+Debuting on the Hot 100 of 6 December, "Somewhere in the Night" would peak at number 19 in a 14-week tenure.
+No Way to Treat a Lady would be Reddy's last album to yield more than one top-40 hit.
 In Canada "Somewhere in the Night" charted with a number 27 peak.
 "Barry Manilow also recorded this song but graciously conceded that he thought my version was better," said Reddy.
 "I don't think it possible for anyone to make a bad recording of such a great tune."